+Main Colors Acrylic Reports Preferences ×

+Visualization Cache

+Plots Reports Enable plot cache

-Main Colors Acrylic Reports Preferences Visualization Plots Cache Reports Active Survey Spectrum Wifi Quality Misc Enable plot cache The cache activation will only be useful when generating docx reports and kml files.
+Active Survey Wifi Quality Misc The cache activation will only be useful when generating docx reports and kml files.
 Plots will be reused, which means that kml generation will be very fast.
 Don't use it if you have a reduced amount of memory.

-Table of Content Update TOC The first time you open the report on DocX, you will be asked to undate Inventory Use inventory name instead Mac Address Reference the Access Points in the report with the inventoried name, if exists, instead using the BSSID (Mac Address).
-Reset to Default OK Cancel
+Reset to Default ОК